Overview

 Colour descriptionVariableValue

-Light focus --QLD-color-light-focus#0085B3
+Light focus --QLD-color-light__focus#0085B3

-Dark focus --QLD-color-dark-focus #01B0E5
+Dark focus --QLD-color-dark__focus #01B0E5

 Example